xsf/xmpp.org/content/blog/2022-08-08-Mid-Term-Evaluation-Updates-PawBud.md

 ### Project Updates & Challenges Faced

 I have been working on the jingle message retraction feature and the jingle chat history feature.
-Let me explain:-
+Let me explain:

 If you have gone through [XEP-0353](https://xmpp.org/extensions/xep-0353.html), you might be knowing about the [retraction feature](https://xmpp.org/extensions/xep-0353.html#retract).
 If not, then the below two diagrams are my best attempts to explain it, and to be honest it is pretty simple.

 ![jingle_retraction](/images/blog/retraction_working.png)

-Ok, now, let me show you another diagram which took me around 2 weeks to visualize:-
+Ok, now, let me show you another diagram which took me around 2 weeks to visualize:

 ![jingle_message_passing_in_detail](/images/blog/message-passing.png)

 This is what confused me the most and took a lot of my time.
-If you look at the way I have written my code(and I won't link it, since I believe that the link might break in the future due to the constant changes in the codebase that are yet to come):-
+If you look at the way I have written my code (and I won't link it, since I believe that the link might break in the future due to the constant changes in the codebase that are yet to come):

 ```
     // Responder's Side Parser
     function parseJingleMessage(stanza, attrs) {